Terrell Davis: College career

 At Long Beach State, Davis joined the football team that was coached by former Washington Redskins coach George Allen.
 He redshirted his freshman year in order to give him an extra year of eligibility.
 Davis never played an official game for coach Allen because Allen died after the end of the 1990 season.
 Davis played the following season and rushed for 262 yards on 55 carries.

 Long Beach State eliminated its football program due to budget concerns at the end of the 1991 season.
 Davis transferred to the University of Georgia.
 During his first season with the Bulldogs, Davis backed up future NFL starting running back Garrison Hearst.
 After Hearst graduated, Davis became the top running back during the 1993 season, and rushed for 824 yards on 167 carries.
-Davis' senior season at Georgia got off to a rocky start when he aggravated a tear in his hamstring muscle against Tennessee early in the season, which took him out of the lineup for three games.
+Davis's senior season at Georgia got off to a rocky start when he aggravated a tear in his hamstring muscle against Tennessee early in the season, which took him out of the lineup for three games.
 Davis ran for 445 yards on 67 carries that year, but in his last two games, he rushed for 113 and 121 yards, respectively.
 After the season, he was invited to the Blue–Gray Football Classic game.
-Davis' reputation for being injury-prone hurt his standing in the NFL draft, along with the fact that Coach Goff denied scouts game film of Davis.
+Davis's reputation for being injury-prone hurt his standing in the NFL draft, along with the fact that Coach Goff denied scouts game film of Davis.
 Davis graduated from the University of Georgia with a Bachelor of Science degree in Consumer Economics.